olehsubotin/olehsubotin/README.md

 <h2 align="left">About me</h2>

 ###
+<p>I'm a web developer who enjoys crafting scalable and user-focused web applications.
+Whether it's solving complex problems or learning new technologies, I'm always eager to create and grow.<</p>

-<p align="left">✨ "Turning challenges into opportunities since 2022"<br>🎯 My goal is to create useful products from scratch, bringing value to users through constant iteration and improvement.<br>🎲 Fun fact: I’m always up for learning, even if it means slapping the keyboard a few extra times.<br>I'm a web developer who enjoys crafting scalable and user-focused web applications.
-Whether it's solving complex problems or learning new technologies, I'm always eager to create and grow.</p>
+<p align="left">✨ "Turning challenges into opportunities since 2022"<br>🎯 My goal is to create useful products from scratch, bringing value to users through constant iteration and improvement.<br>🎲 Fun fact: I’m always up for learning, even if it means slapping the keyboard a few extra times.</p>

 ###